politrons/ScalaChess/README.md

 **To go fast you have to go well** this quote of Robert C. Martin express perfectly what TDD and BDD is about.
 You should think first in all corner cases of your program, and then implement one by one committing every scenario to have a quick feedback about your program.

+In this game I invested around 70% of the time implementing the test framework, the type of testing implemented are described below.

 * **Unit**: I used [scalatest](https://www.scalatest.org) together with some local mock board to Mock the board and behavior for all corer case of the engines.